SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Related Work

-However, limits to current approaches are also apparent in the GLUE suite.
-Top performance on Winograd-NLI \citep[based on][]{levesque2012winograd} is still at the majority baseline, with accuracy (65.1) far below human-level (95.9).
-Performance on the GLUE diagnostic entailment dataset, at 0.42 $R_3$, also falls far below the inter-annotator average of 0.80 $R_3$ reported in the original GLUE publication, with several categories of linguistic phenomena hard or adversarially difficult for top models (\autoref{fig:diagnostic-trends}).
+Limits to current approaches are also apparent via the GLUE suite.
+Performance on the GLUE diagnostic entailment dataset, at 0.42 $R_3$, falls far below the average human performance of 0.80 $R_3$ reported in the original GLUE publication, with models performing near, or even below, chance on some linguistic phenomena (Figure~\ref{fig:diagnostic-trends}, Appendix~\ref{ax:diagnostics}).
+While some initially difficult categories saw gains from advances on GLUE (e.g., double negation), others remain hard (restrictivity) or even adversarial (disjunction, downward monotonicity).
 This suggests that even as unsupervised pretraining produces ever-better statistical summaries of text, it remains difficult to extract many details crucial to semantics without the right kind of supervision.
-Much recent work has observed this for NLI and QA \citep{jia2017adversarial, naik2018stresstest, mccoy2019nonentailed, mccoy2019wrongreasons, liu2019transferability, liu2019inoculation}.
+Much recent work has made similar observations about the limitations of existing pretrained models \citep{jia2017adversarial, naik2018stresstest, mccoy2019nonentailed, mccoy2019wrongreasons, liu2019transferability, liu2019inoculation}.

-Although models are fast approaching our (conservative) 87.3\% estimate of non-expert human performance on GLUE---suggesting little remaining headroom on the benchmark---it seems unlikely that a machine capable of robust, human-level language understanding will emerge any time soon.
-To create a stickier benchmark, we aim to focus SuperGLUE on datasets like Winograd-NLI: language tasks that are simple and intuitive for non-specialist humans but that pose a significant challenge to BERT and its friends.